oimokoimo/feelfem2/work/README.md

 - quiet concentration.

 Between races and recovery:
-- resurrecting 1990s C++/Fortran code,
+- resurrecting 1990s C/Fortran code,
-- resolving pre-ISO C++ compatibility issues,
+- resolving pre-ISO C compatibility issues,
 - rebuilding bamg with a minimal, historically faithful toolchain.

 In the late 1990s, recompiling `feel.parse` on an **EWS4800/220 (R3000, 120 MHz, 32 MB)** took long enough for a coffee break.